 Become a member of Mochi’s close-knit community

-Increase Asian American women’s representation in media
+Increase Asian American women’s media representation

 This position is an excellent opportunity for individuals who are interested in applying to marketing, social media, communications and/or nonprofit internships.